 |Bus Resets||The number of SCSI-bus reset commands issued during the collection interval.|

 Applications Manager automatically maps VMware vSphere servers and their VMs to their underlying physical storage arrays.
 You can track the vSphere servers and their VMs to the datastores, to the host bus adapters and the actual physical storage.
-This tab displays a storage mapping table displaying Virtual Machine, Datastore, Storage Array and corresponding LUN statistics.
+The Storage Mapping table displays a hierarchial map view containing the list of Virtual Machines, Datastores, Storage Arrays and corresponding LUN statistics associated with the ESXi host.

 |Adapter Name||The name of the Storage Adapter.|